Miscellaneous Reimbursable Expenses

 All requests for reimbursement under this benefit must be submitted to the business office within 60 days of the physical move of the items or December 15 of the calendar year, whichever comes first.
 Please note that in certain circumstances, amounts reimbursed under this benefit may be taxable to the employee and may be reported on the employee's Form W-2.

-Hampshire College will reimburse newly hired employees that qualify for this benefit under the following options up to a maximum of $2000.
+Hampshire College will reimburse newly hired employees who qualify for this benefit under the following options up to a maximum of $2000.

 - One half of the cost of a commercial mover for the packing and transporting of household furniture and effects.
 This option does not include any per diem expenses that the employee may incur under this option.